dppdppd/Trunkfish/README.md

 #### What does the .d, .w, .m, and .y extensions mean?

 They represent daily, weekly, monthly, and yearly backups, respectively.
-Eventually the more frequent backup dirs get deleted and only the less frequent ones remain.
-By default __Trunkfish__ keeps 30 daily backups, 26 weekly backups, and unlimited number of monthly and yearly backups.
+Eventually the more frequent backup directories get deleted and only the less frequent ones remain, in order to conserve space.
+By default __Trunkfish__ keeps 30 daily backups, 26 weekly backups, and never deletes monthly or yearly backups.
+You can change these numbers in trunkfish.cfg.

 ## What does Trunkfish consist of?